NokkelaAI/artificial-analysis-intelligence-index/README.md

 # Artificial Analysis Intelligence Index (20250606)

-## Choose the right model for you! (preferred for ollama self-hosting)
+## Select the model that best fits your needs!

+* (preferred for ollama self-hosting)

 ### Source: https://artificialanalysis.ai/